A pictorial history of the Holden Commodore from 1978-2013. Click the images to view detailed photos of each model.

 The base model was labelled the Commodore L when it was effectively unnamed in the previous model.
 Interestingly, the VB Commodore was available if 4, 6 and 8 cylinder versions like the Holden Torana of the seventies.

-Again, minor updates were made to the front end styling but the VH model also introduced new model called the SL/X in between the SL and the SL/E. The VH was also significant for introducing the SS model, a performance V8 that is still available in current models.
+Again, minor updates were made to the front end styling but the VH model also introduced new model called the SL/X in between the SL and the SL/E. The VH was also significant for introducing the SS model, a performance V8 model that was available in all subsequent models right through to the VF Commodore.

 The updated styling for the VK lay somewhere between a minor styling change and a major re-shell.
 While the shell was made to appear larger with a third row of side windows, the front and rear themselves received only minor updates.
 The "blue" motor was replaced by the "black" which would be the last six cylinder engine with a carburettor but late in the cycle a fuel injection option was offered.